EDUCBA Logo

 When to Visit Bhimashankar Temple?

 While the temple welcomes visitors all-round the year, you can best visit the temple after monsoons.
 Visiting in monsoons amidst heavy rains can be dangerous to climb its lofty mountain ranges.
-In winter, you can also enjoy trekking and hiking while reaching this spiritual place.
+You can also enjoy trekking and hiking in winter while reaching this spiritual place.
 Visiting Bhimashankar Temple from September to February can be a great idea.

 Take part in Mahapujas, Rudrabhishek, and Laghurudra as you experience the divine aura that envelops you.
 Bhimashankar temple in the lap of Sahyadri hills feels like a heavenly abode you can visit in Maharashtra.